about ann oliver

 In her long culinary career that now spans almost 40 years, Oliver has developed a highly-respected reputation for matching wine and food.
 Her love of Champagne has seen a long collaboration with the celebrated Champagne expert Kaaren Palmer, and now, Oliver would have cooked more menus for Champagne than any other chef in Australia.
 In 1983, her first Champagne menu, was for Jean-Claude Rouzard, the owner of Roederer Champagne and it was the same Jean-Claude Rouzard that recommended her to Chef Gerard Boyer, then the acclaimed three starred head of Les Crayeres, Reims, France.

 Oliver has also worked extensively overseas in particular, China mainland in Shanghai and Chengdu.

-Food editor and publisher of Galaxy Guides for 10 years, her new focus is on cuisine-extreme where she is also food editor and publisher.
+Previously food editor and publisher of Galaxy Guides for 10 years this website was closed down in February 2023., The focus is Now exclusively on cuisine-extreme where she is also food editor and publisher.
 Oliver is committed to excellence…growing up in a family that fished and hunted and grew most of what they ate, her cooking mantra has always been local and seasonal.

 Ann’s menus are always finished with …

 “Food philosophy – we know where the food we cook comes from, how it is grown,caught, killed and harvested – wherever possible product is locally sourced,organic and biodynamic – any item that requires manufacture is house-made.”

 Oliver’s 10 years of writing a weekly column for the Adelaide Advertiser and contributing to many more publications, in combination with her art and photography [all whilst running restaurants and opening international hotels and other food businesses], means that she is now uniquely placed to do many interesting projects.
 She is highly regarded for recipe writing and delivering recipes that work.